isabella232/scope-services/tutorial-console-logger.rst

 client.js
   Definition of the client class.

-console_logger.js

-scope.js

-window_manager.js
+console_logger.js, scope.js, window_manager.js
   Implementations of the services.
-This files are the starting points to create your own application.
+These files are the starting points to create your own application.

 helper_const_ids.txt
   A helper file to copy-paste constants for all services and messages.